Prolotherapy and Pain Management Injection Therapy

 Prolotherapy: the dextrose triggers a controlled inflammatory response which helps attract immune cells and growth factors to the injured tissue to help it heal.
 The procaine in the injection helps to act as an analgesic to reduce the pain sensation.
 Injections can be provided every 3-4 weeks until the tissue heals.
 Even though the dextrose is sugar, it has not been shown to affect blood sugar levels and prolotherapy can benefit those with diabetes as well.

 If a chronic injury is not improving with prolotherapy, this is a sign to look deeper at what else is going on with the rest of your body!

-Prolotherapy and pain management injections are available at Ascent Integrative Health.
+Prolotherapy and pain management injections are available at Dr. For Moms Natural Health Centre.
 Prolotherapy treatment is covered under extended health benefit plans that cover “naturopathic services”